syncfusion-content/angularjs-docs/angularjs/ReportDesigner/Getting-Started.md

 ---
-title: Getting started with AngualrJS report designer Control | Syncfusion
+title: Getting started with AngualrJS Report Designer Control | Syncfusion
 description: Learn here all about getting started with Syncfusion Essential AngularJS Reportdesigner control, its elements, and more.
 platform: AngularJS
 control: Reportdesigner